TClark1011/vscode-ace-imports/README.md

 To test the extension, run the `Extension` launch configuration in VS Code.
 When you are finished, you may have to manually terminate the `dev` task in the terminal.

 **Important:** This project uses `reactive-vscode`, so check in the docs for that when developing, it changes alot of aspects of developing VS Code extensions.

+## Releasing

+Create a new build by running the "build" script.

+To release the extension, run the "release" script, or you can run "pack" to create a `.vsix` file which can be installed manually.

 ## Todo
 - [x] Prevent duplicate import statements